 “Hi, my name is Jessica Ashley, but y’all can call me Jashley.”

 Jashley is involved in a number of LMU student organizations, including the Accounting Society, Han Tao (Chinese-American club), Isang Bansa (Filipino-American club), Beta Gamma Sigma, Toastmasters, Tomodachi Inouye Scholars Program and the Music Ministry.
 She has also accumulated an impressive array of awards and scholarships over the years.
-Jashley was awarded the Stephen & Judy Page Endowed Scholarship at the most recent Accounting Society Banquet in May, and is set to receive the Accounting Advisory Board scholarship at next year’s banquet.
+Jashley was awarded the Stephen & Judy Page Endowed Scholarship at last year’s Accounting Society Banquet, and is set to receive the Accounting Advisory Board scholarship at this year’s banquet in April.

 In addition, Jashley has gained on-campus professional experience as a faculty administrative assistant for the Department of Accounting and student manager for Student Employment Services.
 She has also participated in several international study experiences in China, South Korea and Japan.